Frequently Asked Questions:

 How do we apply to adopt an available puppy or get on the waitlist?

-Our waitlists are now full and closed through summer 2021.
-Please check back in January 2021 for the opening of our fall 2021 waitlist.
-When our waitlists are open - the application will then be available on the "Adoption Information" page!
+Currently our waitlist are full and closed for 2021.
+When our waitlists open again, either for additional 2021 spots or our 2022 litters - the application will then be available on the "Adoption Information" page!
 You can also follow our facebook and instagram accounts for our announcements.

 We don’t live in Alberta!
 Do you ship?
 How can we get a puppy?

 We've had puppies head as far east as Newfoundland, north to the Northwest Territories, south to Arizona and west to Vancouver Island.
 Our pups are making families happy all over Canada and the US!
 Families can either pick up their puppy in person by driving or flying in.
 We are equally happy to carefully ship them to you, if you live near a location that Westjet or North Air services.

 We offer pet nanny service to select locations.
 If you want your puppy personally flown to your waiting arms by a member of our family, just let us know.
 Nothing is more safe and secure than that!